-Developments are underway to draft a Reconciliation Action Plan (RAP), in consultation with Banyule Aboriginal community members and other relevant stakeholders.
+Developments are underway to draft a plan in consultation with our Aboriginal community members and other stakeholders.

-The RAP will include key organisational goals and objectives applicable to Banyule’s Aboriginal and Torres Strait Islander Plan 2017-2021 and RAP outcomes will be measured and evaluated in consultation with Banyule’s Aboriginal community partners.
+It will include key organisational goals and objectives applicable to our ATSI plan, and outcomes will be measured and evaluated in consultation with our Aboriginal community partners.

-The Plan has used Banyule’s Inclusion, Access and Equity Framework (IAEF), which identifies 5 goals for our diverse communities:
+The plan engages our Inclusion, Access and Equity Framework (IAEF), and identifies 5 goals.